theCreedo/room-reservations-extension/README.md

 - [] - Add a small bit of testing and error handling

-- [] - change camelCase to underscore naming
+- [X] - change camelCase to underscore naming

-- [] - Add customization for fields in spreadsheet
+- [] - Create functions for repeated code

 # Log

+8/22/2018

+- Refatored naming from camelCase to under_score naming

+8/21/2018

+- Nothing

 8/20/2018

+- Improved directory hiearchy

 - Created separate window to display dean of students reservation window.